-A large number of people in Forest Hils are greatly concerned over the possibilities resulting from a public auction to be held on June 8 on land immediately adjoining Forest Hills beyond Kelvin Street.
-A delegation from the Forest Hills Association will endeavor to meet the owners of the property in order to obtain assurance that certain restrictions will be adopted so as to make it impossible for the future owners to build a shack settlement there.
+A large number of people in Forest Hils are greatly correct over the possibilities resulting from a public auction be held on June 8 on land immediately adjoining Forest Hils beyond Kelvin Street.
+A delegation from the Forest Hils Association will endeavor to meet the owners of the property in order to obtain assurance that certain restrictions will be adopted so as to make it impossible for the future owners build a shack settlement there.